-Grade 4 Term 1 Focus Question 1 - Introduction to Science Grade 5 Term 1 Focus Question 1 - Forces and Work
+• Grade 4 Term 1 Focus Question 1 - Introduction to Science

+Grade 5 Term 1 Focus Question 1 - Forces and Work

-Classify the forces as push, pull or turn Investigate the effects of forces (pushes/pulls/turns) IA WC, SA WC, SA or turn Investigate the effects of forces WC, SA or turn Investigate the effects of forces \circ WC, SA (I /I / / , Make and repeat measurements to ensure accuracy of results Consider patterns in results in order to draw conclusions WC, SA Investigate the relationship between the mass of an object and the force needed to move it.
+Objectives Treatment Grade 4 Grade 5 State what is science and who are scientists.
+IA Identify some skills and atti- tudes of scientists.
+Classify the forces as push, pull or turn WC, SA Explore the methods used to gain scientific knowledge.
+Investigate the effects of forces (pushes/pulls/turns) WC, SA Plan simple scientific investigations to answer ques- tions and solve problems.
+Make and repeat measurements to ensure accuracy of results Consider patterns in results in order to draw conclusions WC, SA Carry out a fair test.
+Investigate the relationship between the mass of an object and the force needed to move it.
 WC, SA Infer that work is done when a force causes movement IA Deduce when work/no work is done, even with forces acting.
 IA Show objectivity by using data and information to validate observations and explanations about forces.
-IA I I I I C ments to ensure accuracy of results Consider patterns in results in order to draw conclusions nvestigate the relationship between the mass of an object and the force needed to move it.
-Infer that work is done when a corce causes movement Deduce when work/no work is done, even with forces acting.
-Show objectivity by using data and information to validate observations and explanations
+IA Key: WC - whole class, SA - separate for activities, IA - independent grade activity